About Wisconsin Electric Pulliam Plant Green Wisconsin

 - Allegedly generated significant airborne fiber concentrations when cut or fitted on-site

-Combustion Engineering was a major manufacturer of industrial boilers and steam-generating equipment.
-The company reportedly supplied boiler systems to Wisconsin Electric facilities, with potential equipment present at Pulliam.
-Combustion Engineering may have delivered boilers with asbestos-containing insulation incorporated into or applied to boiler shells, headers, and associated piping, and allegedly supplied replacement insulation components and repair materials over subsequent decades.
+was a major manufacturer of industrial boilers and steam-generating equipment.
+The company reportedly supplied boiler systems to Wisconsin Electric facilities, with potential equipment present at Pulliam. may have delivered boilers with asbestos-containing insulation incorporated into or applied to boiler shells, headers, and associated piping, and allegedly supplied replacement insulation components and repair materials over subsequent decades.
 That means both original construction workers and maintenance personnel performing boiler repairs may have been exposed to asbestos-containing materials at different points in the plant’s operating history.
-Claims arising from exposure to Combustion Engineering equipment have been litigated in Wisconsin courts. (per published trial records)
+Claims arising from exposure to equipment have been litigated in Wisconsin courts. (per published trial records)

-Eagle-Picher Technologies supplied asbestos-containing thermal insulation products to industrial and power generation facilities throughout the Midwest, including Wisconsin.
-Products that may have been present at Pulliam include high-temperature pipe insulation and block products reportedly containing asbestos fibers, along with boiler insulation systems.
-Eagle-Picher has been the subject of asbestos personal injury litigation by Wisconsin plaintiffs and is represented in multiple asbestos bankruptcy trust funds available to Wisconsin claimants.
+Technologies** supplied asbestos-containing thermal insulation products to industrial and power generation facilities throughout the Midwest, including Wisconsin.
+Products that may have been present at Pulliam include high-temperature pipe insulation and block products reportedly containing asbestos fibers, along with boiler insulation systems. has been the subject of asbestos personal injury litigation by Wisconsin plaintiffs and is represented in multiple asbestos bankruptcy trust funds available to Wisconsin claimants.

-Georgia-Pacific Corporation produced asbestos-containing building and insulation materials distributed to industrial facilities across Wisconsin and the upper Midwest.
+Corporation** produced asbestos-containing building and insulation materials distributed to industrial facilities across Wisconsin and the upper Midwest.
 These materials may have included pipe insulation products, gasket and sealing materials, and building components used during facility construction and renovation at Pulliam and comparable Wisconsin industrial sites.

 Additional Asbestos-Containing Materials